afschmidt/plot-misc/docs/source/raising_issues.rst

 Including an MRE increases the chance that we are addressing the actual bug you have encountered.
-Furthermore, by spending to time to create an MRE, you may find a way to fix it yourself - or, if not, meaningfully decrease the time we have to spend creating an MRE ourselves.
+Furthermore, by spending time to create an MRE, you may find a way to fix it yourself - or, if not, meaningfully decrease the time we have to spend creating an MRE ourselves.
 This ensures that time can be spent on fixing the actual bug.